6 attractions not to miss on Orlando’s International Drive

 Non-theme park days are the perfect time to explore the multitude of non-Disney attractions throughout the Orlando region.
 While International Drive is most well known for its’ hideous traffic and congestion, there are actually a few great attractions that make the hassle well worth it.
 As the street is home to Universal Studios, Seaworld, many hotels, and endless shops and restaurants, it’s no surprise that so many tourists flock over to this part of the city.
 This busy commercialized area is where you will find everyone who is not currently at a theme park or resort.

 In addition to countless discount souvenir shops, as well as popular chain restaurants and large shopping malls, there are an abundance of family-friendly attractions to add to your itinerary.
 There are more than enough interesting touristy activities to plan for a whole day of exploring I-Drive.
 In addition to standard malls and movie theaters, here are the 6 can’t miss attractions on I-Drive.

 1. World of Chocolate

 This quirky museum showcases 25 sculptures made entirely of chocolate.
 These artistic masterpieces are modeled after various US and world landmarks.
-During a 1 hour tour, you will learn about the history of the cacao bean (did you know that the Aztecs used cacao beans as currency?), see equipment made to use chocolate, and even get to tate a few samples.
+During a 1 hour tour, you will learn about the history of the cacao bean (did you know that the Aztecs used cacao beans as currency?), see equipment made to use chocolate, and even get to taste a few samples.
 What’s more – there is a great café on site where you can feast on everything chocolate including hot cocoa, truffles, cakes, and pastries.
-The WOC is a great add on activity as it will not take up much of your time and is quite interesting.
+The WOC is a great add-on activity as it will not take up much of your time and is interesting enough to warrant a visit.